yeokm1/retro-configs-apple/powerbook-g4-titanium-a1025/README.md

 1. Boot from Tiger OS disk and partition disk
 2. Complete Tiger OS installation and all updates
 3. Boot from Mac OS 9 install CD and complete the installation.
-5. If Classic Environment is desired, copy OS9 Systems Folder to the partition and setup Classic.
+5. If Classic Environment is desired, copy OS9 Systems Folder to the OS X partition and setup Classic.

 ### Mac OS X 10.4 Tiger